fishwasher/jstest2015plus/README.md

-# JavaScript 2015+ browser support test
+# JavaScript 2015+ (ECMAScript Edition 6 and above) browser support test

-Just started, not supposed to work yet ;)
+This is the test page development environment.

+The generated test page is stored in `/dist` directory